 We recognise a wide range of UK and international qualifications for entry onto our programmes.
 For entry requirements for your home country qualifications, please see your country page.

 We also welcome students taking International Foundation courses.
 We have our own International Foundation Year in the International Study Centre at Kingston as well as a number of partnerships with reputable foundation institutions in the UK.

 Meet us at an international student fair in the UK or attend one of our open days:

 We are happy to visit international schools and colleges in the UK to speak with students and staff and we can also arrange group visits to Kingston University.
 These can include:

 For more information, contact the International Office.

-If you are a student already in the UK and need to extend or switch your visa from the UK, you should refer to the following PDFs for the most up to date Tier 4 visa application form and policy guidance:
+If you are a student already in the UK and need to extend or switch your visa from within the UK, you can use the following links to access the online application form and Student and Child Guidance:

-This means that you will be limited to a maximum of five years if you are studying at undergraduate (UG) and/or postgraduate (PG) level.
-Further studies in the UK must also demonstrate academic progression or be complementary to studies at the same level.
+If you are studying at undergraduate level, you will be limited to a maximum of five years.
+Further studies in the UK must also demonstrate academic progression and studies at the same level must be academically justified.